-Subscriber's keys are generated by CERTUM QCA on cryptographic electronic card or in hardware security module and may be delivered to the subscrber personally or by means of registered mail.
+Subscriber's keys are generated by CERTUM QCA or independently by the subscriber on cryptographic electronic card or in hardware security module and may be delivered to the subscriber personally or by means of registered mail.
 Data for the card activation (including PIN/PUK) or key decryption (password) are submitted separately from the media containing the key pair; the issued cards are personalized and registered by the certification authority.

-CERTUM guarantees that it employs procedures assuring that in any moment after generation of a key pair on subscriber's demand there will be impossible to use keys for creating an electronic signature by certification authority personnel and that the certification authority will not create conditions for making the ignature by any unauthorized entity, except for the owner of the private key.
+CERTUM guarantees that it employs procedures assuring that in any moment after generation of a key pair on subscriber's demand there will be impossible to use keys for creating an electronic signature by certification authority personnel and that the certification authority will not create conditions for making the signature by any unauthorized entity, except for the owner of the private key.